Last Updated on February 23, 2022

 The cultural blend of Austria and Italy is evident everywhere you look – from the spired churches to the alpine wood homes to the food!
 Val di Funes is another perfect example of experiencing a different side of Italy.

 If you’re looking for the perfect Dolomites itinerary, look no further!
-I love the Dolomites so I’ve created several guides to getting around and seeing the best it has to offer.
-If you’re near Val di Funes, check out my full itinerary or nearby Lago di Braies!
+I love the Dolomites so I’ve created several guides to getting around and seeing the best it has to offer, including where to stay in the Dolomites.
+If you’re visiting Val di Funes, also check out nearby Lago di Braies!

 How to Reach Val di Funes